 - 6.1 Insurance Coverage.
-The Components within The Texas State University System are authorized to purchase policies of insurance as provided by this Subsection or for other purposes that may be specifically authorized by statute or the State Office of Risk Management (SORM) rules. - 6.11 Blanket Fidelity Bonds.
-Blanket fidelity bonds, approved by the Board, shall be required to cover all employees of the Components under the governance of the Board.
-The System's Vice Chancellor for Finance is responsible for coordinating acquisition of the blanket fidelity bonds. - 6.12 Director's and Officer's Liability Insurance.
-Director's and officer's liability insurance, as approved by the Board, shall be required to cover all regents, directors and officers of the System and its Components.
-The System's Vice Chancellor for Finance is responsible for coordinating acquisition of the Director's and Officer's coverage. - 6.13 Intercollegiate Athletic Activities.
-The Components are authorized to purchase policies of insurance providing for the medical care, treatment, and services for injuries sustained by students while participating in or during supervised practices for intercollegiate athletic activities and to pay the premiums for such insurance out of the Component's auxiliary funds. - 6.14 Liability Insurance for Motor Vehicles.
-The Components are authorized to purchase liability insurance to insure their administrative officers and other employees from liability arising from the use, operation, and maintenance of automobiles, trucks, tractors, power equipment, aircraft and motor boats or watercraft that are or may be used in the operation of the Component. - 6.15 Equipment and Facilities Insurance.
-The Components are authorized to purchase insurance for equipment, buildings, and facilities which may be required by Bond Resolutions, contracts and grants, as allowed by statute. - 6.2 Debt Issuance Services - 6.21 Bond Counsel.
+The Texas State University System is authorized to purchase policies of insurance for the System and its Components as provided by this Subparagraph or for other purposes that may be specifically authorized by statute. - 6.11 Blanket Fidelity Bonds.
+Blanket fidelity bonds shall be required to cover all employees of the Components under the governance of the Board.
+The System's Vice Chancellor and Chief Financial Officer is responsible for coordinating acquisition of the blanket fidelity bonds. - 6.12 Director's and Officer's Liability Insurance.
+Director's and officer's liability insurance shall be required to cover all regents, directors and officers of the System and its Components.
+The System's Vice Chancellor Chancellor and Chief Financial Officer is responsible for coordinating acquisition of the Director's and Officer's coverage.

+- 6.13 Intercollegiate Athletic Activities.
+The Components are authorized to purchase policies of insurance providing for the medical care, treatment, and services for injuries sustained by students while participating in or during supervised practices for intercollegiate athletic activities and to pay the premiums for such insurance out of the Component's auxiliary funds. - 6.14 Automobile Liability and Physical Damage.
+The Components are authorized to purchase liability insurance to insure their administrative officers and other employees from liability arising from the use, operation, and maintenance of automobiles, trucks, tractors, power equipment, aircraft and motor boats or watercraft that are or may be used in the operation of the Component.
+The System's Vice Chancellor Chancellor and Chief Financial Officer is responsible for coordinating acquisition of this coverage. - 6.15 Property, Equipment Breakdown and Terrorism Insurance.
+The Components are authorized to purchase insurance for equipment, buildings, and facilities, as allowed by statute.
+The System's Vice Chancellor Chancellor and Chief Financial Officer is responsible for coordinating acquisition of this coverage. - 6.2 Debt Issuance Services - 6.21 Bond Counsel.
 The Board shall employ bond counsel to advise and represent it in all matters pertaining to the issuance or proposed issuance of bonds of any type, the pledge of institutional credit, the assumption of deferred fiscal obligations, or the encumbrance of facilities of any Component under the governance of the Board.
-Bond counsel shall be employed by the Board upon such terms and conditions and under such fee arrangement as the appointing order of the Board shall designate.

-- 6.22 Financial Advisor.
+Bond counsel shall be employed by the Board upon such terms and conditions and under such fee arrangement as the appointing order of the Board shall designate. - 6.22 Financial Advisor.
 The Board shall employ a financial advisor to provide financial advice and represent the Board in concert with bond counsel in all matters pertaining to the issuance or proposed issuance of bonds of any type, the pledge of institutional credit, the assumption of deferred fiscal obligations, and the encumbrance of facilities of any Components under the governance of the Board.
-The financial advisor shall be employed by the Board upon such terms and conditions and under such fee arrangement as the appointing order of the Board shall designate. - 6.3 Local Institutional Funds.
-All local funds not required to be deposited in the State Treasury must by law be deposited in official depository banks for safekeeping or invested in accordance with the current Policy and Procedure for the Award of Depository Contracts and the Control of Depository Funds as adopted by the Board of Regents.
+The financial advisor shall be employed by the Board upon such terms and conditions and under such fee arrangement as the appointing order of the Board shall designate. - 6.3 Institutional Funds.
+All institutional funds not required to be deposited in the State Treasury must by law be deposited in official depository banks for safekeeping or invested in accordance with the current Depository Funds Policy as adopted by the Board of Regents.